meltano/meltano/docs/src/README.md

 1. Meltano as **Project** (CLI + GUI)
     - From data extraction to analysis and visualization with orchestration for automating the process
 1. Meltano as **Framework** (CLI)
-    - Helps you create robust data extractors and loaders
+    - Helps you create and test extractors, loaders, and transforms
 1. Meltano as **ELT** only (CLI)
     - Runtime for extracting, loading, and transforming of data
 1. Meltano as **Analyze** only (GUI)